Daniella Chavez Shows Off Major Cleavage In Revealing Ensemble For Sizzling New Video

 Chilean bombshell Daniella Chavez left fans dazzled after she posted a sexy new video of herself on Tuesday, June 9.
-The internet sensation took to Instagram to share the post with her 12.9 million followers, and it quickly became a hit just minutes after going live.
+The internet sensation took to Instagram to share the post with her 12.9 million followers and it quickly became a hit just minutes after going live.

-Daniella radiated as she recorded herself in the mirror with her cellphone for the video.
+Daniella was radiant as she recorded herself in the mirror with her cell phone.
 She looked to be inside of a walk-in closet, as bags and shoes filled the background behind her.

 Daniella took center stage in the video as she switched between a number of sexy poses, exuding a playful-yet-sultry vibe as she pushed her chest forward and stuck her tongue out.
 The 24-year-old model also directed her gaze straight into her phone’s screen as she smiled widely.

-Her long highlighted blond hair was styled in waves as it cascaded down her back and over her shoulders.
+Her long, highlighted blond hair was styled in waves as it cascaded down her back and over her shoulders.

 Daniella also looked to be rocking a full face of makeup that elevated her look to a more glamorous level.
 The application seemingly included foundation, blush, eyeshadow, mascara, eyeliner, a light pink lipstick, and sculpted eyebrows.